Dada-Tech/wildfire-analytics-dashboard/readme.md

 ## 4. Mage
 A simple Dockerfile is used to build a mage container.
-Ensure your key is saved to ./keys because that will be a local volumne mount
+Ensure your key is saved to ./keys because that will be a local volume mount

 ```docker compose up -d```